mzy2240/ESA/docs/rst/snippets/quick_start_14.rst

+This "quick start" example has several purposes:

+*   Illustrate how ESA is used with a simple power system model.

+*   Demonstrate how to perform common tasks (e.g. solving the power flow, retrieving simulation data such as bus voltages and power injections).

+*   Show the usefulness of some of ESA's high level helper functions which do more than simply wrap SimAuto functions.

-Before running the example below, define a CASE_PATH variable like so (adapt the path as needed for your system):
+Before running the example below, define a CASE_PATH constant (the file path to a PowerWorld ``.pwb`` case file) like so (adapt the path as needed for your system):

 .. code:: python